Cain-d/cain-d/README.md

 ## 🚀 Projects
 - Ascend – Fitness & Nutrition Tracker

   - A full-stack fitness and nutrition tracking app.

   - Built with FastAPI backend + React frontend

   - JWT authentication and protected API routes

   - SQLite database for user-specific food, weight, and performance data

   - RESTful endpoints integrated with frontend UI

   - Deployed & version-controlled with Git + GitHub
+- Event Ticketing System
+  - Built in 2 hours with an Agent
+  - Collaborated with others
+  - Gave a lightening talk on the system

 ## 📜 Certifications